kerl/kerl/README.md

 Default: yes (Enabled)
 Kerl will try to probe your Linux distro for build-required packages logging where the probes fail.
-You can turn off this behaviour by setting the environment variable to something other than 1.
+You can turn off this behaviour by setting the environment variable to something other than "yes".

 #### `KERL_AUTOCLEAN`